rsyslog/liblogging/README.md

 This is the core component. **Think of it as a the next version of the syslog(3) API.** We retain the easy semantics, but make it more sophisticated "behind the scenes" with better support for multiple threads and flexibility for different log destinations.
+It also is signal-safe and thus can be used from within signal handlers.

 Right now, it actually does more or less what syslog() did.
 In the next couple of weeks, this will change.
-In the future, it will support different log destinations, like
+It supports different log destionations:

 * syslog()
 * systemd journal native API